 How To Use Circular Knitting Needles For A Blanket

 Blankets are a massive labor of love.
-Large circular knitting needles make it easier!
-Might be confusing, but once you learn, it’ll be a joy.
+Large fixed circular knitting needles make it easier!
+It might be confusing, but once you learn, it’ll be a joy.

 Ryan from RJ Knits has a great video you can learn from.

+This concludes my guide to these fabulous needles.
 An essential tool for making knitting easier.
 Circular knitting needles are my favorite!
+They create great results.

-Let me know what you plan to make with circular knitting needles down in the comments!
-I’d love to hear about your knitted goodness 🙂
+Let me know what you plan to make with your purchase of these knitting needles down in the comments!
+I’d love to hear about your knitted goodness. 🙂